 Bonus examples for Book 1 in the series

-This is one of 7 Bonus reports available for FREE to buyer of the book WEBSITE or any of books in the series the series.
-To find get all Bonuses check out the website above or click the image on the left.
+Website Strategy Process Implementation is one of the many complimentary reports available as a Bonus to buyers of the book WEBSITE or any of the books in the Marketing Hotels & Tourism series.
+To get all Bonuses, check out the website above or click the image on the left.
 This bonus is an extension of the chapters on perfecting your presence and navigation structure.
 All are related to Messaging and Hot Button Psychology.

 - A Web Designer will tell you that website strategy is about colour, photography, graphics and layout.